 Governor: Expect decision on 'phase 3' of reopening as early as Wednesday

-BATON ROUGE - With just days left in Phase 2 of reopening the state, Governor John Bel Edwards says residents can expect a decision on moving into Phase 3 as soon as Wednesday, Sept.
-9.
+BATON ROUGE - With just days left in Phase 2 of reopening the state, Governor John Bel Edwards says residents can expect a decision on moving into Phase 3 Thursday, September 10.

-Decision on next steps in Louisiana re-opening process could come as early as tomorrow, @LouisianaGov says.
-Has data meeting after press conference and White House Coronavirus Task Force video call tomorrow— Johnston von Springer (@johnstonvon) September 8, 2020

-The governor is expected to attend a virtual meeting with the White House coronavirus task force some time Wednesday.
+The governor was expected to attend a virtual meeting with the White House coronavirus task force Wednesday, where his decision would likely be discussed.

 Don't have weekly state specific recommendations from White House Task Force yet and need to have gating criteria meeting before making decision - @LouisianaGov says— Johnston von Springer (@johnstonvon) September 8, 2020